yctung/LibAcousticSensing/README.md

 - Network connections between your Matlab machine and your DevApp-installed device

 ### Setup
 Let's use our [Utility/FreqRespAnalysis](Utility/FreqRespAnalysis) as an example.
 In this example, Matlab server is programmed to ask the connected device to play several frequency sweeps for analyzing the frequency response between the device speakers and microphones.
-To setup this Matlab server, let's navigate to the example directory in your Matlab command window:
+To set up this Matlab server, let's navigate to the example directory in your Matlab command window:

 ```
 >> cd Utility/FreqRespAnalysis/Matlab